 - Exercise can greatly help with both disorders by releasing chemicals in the body that make people feel good.
 It also is helpful for relaxation.
 According to the Anxiety and Depression Association of America, by walking for only 10 minutes people may lessen the symptoms of anxiety and depression for several hours.

 Thriveworks therapists and counselors have more than 10 years of experience in working with thousands of people who have disorders, such as anxiety and depression.
-There is no reason to continue to suffer from anxiety and depression–the trained professionals at Thriveworks in Bristol, Tennessee are available to work with you to learn about the causes, identify what the triggers are and strategize ways to deal with depression and anxiety.
+There is no reason to continue to suffer from anxiety and depression–the trained professionals at Thriveworks in Bristol, VA are available to work with you to learn about the causes, identify what the triggers are, and strategize ways to deal with depression and anxiety.
 When you are dealing with these disorders and are finding it difficult to carry on with your daily routine, we understand that you’re suffering and are dedicated to ensuring that most appointments are available in 24 hours.
 Call us today at (423) 822-5099.